 Math Placement Overview

-The Math Placement Assessment (Test) is available through August 31, 2018.
-Testing will resume again in late September.
+The Math Placement Assessment (Test) is now available online.

 Incoming students, see your Next Steps Center for instructions.
 Current students, click here for instructions.